-This bill amends the down payment assistance program administered by the New Jersey Housing and Mortgage Finance Agency (HMFA) to better serve first-generation and first-time homebuyers.
-Key modifications include redefining "first-generation homebuyer" to allow applicants whose spouse or domestic partner has not owned a home in the last three years to qualify, and altering the definition of "first-time homebuyer" to remove restrictions on prior ownership of residential property, provided the applicant uses a mortgage product from HMFA and meets income limitations.
-Additionally, first-time homebuyers must commit to using the purchased home as their principal residence for five years and retain the first mortgage product from HMFA during that period.
+This bill amends the down payment assistance program administered by the New Jersey Housing and Mortgage Finance Agency (HMFA) to better support first-generation and first-time homebuyers.
+Key modifications include redefining "first-generation homebuyer" to allow applicants whose spouse or domestic partner has not owned a home in the last three years to qualify, even if a household member has.
+The definition of "first-time homebuyer" is also adjusted to remove restrictions on prior ownership of residential property, provided the applicant uses a mortgage product from HMFA and meets income limitations.
+Additionally, first-time homebuyers must commit to using the purchased home as their principal residence for five years and retain the first mortgage product from HMFA during this period.

 Statutes affected: